LukasBuecherl/herald/README.md

 ## Citation

 If you use HERALD in your research, please cite:

 Buecherl, L. (2025).
-HERALD: Hydrolysis-guided Enzymatic Reinforcement for AMP Learning and Discovery. bioRxiv. [preprint] - NOT OUT YET
+HERALD: Hydrolysis-guided Enzymatic Reinforcement for AMP Learning and Discovery. bioRxiv. [preprint — forthcoming]

 ---